luspi/photoqt/.gitlab/issue_templates/FEATURE_REQUEST.md

 ## Requested Feature/Change

-Please include as much information as possible here.
+(Please include as much information as possible here.)

 ## Motivation or Use Case of this Change

-If this is just something you would like to have, that is perfectly okay :-)
+(If this is just something you would like to have, that is perfectly okay :) )

 ## Context (Environment)

 - PhotoQt version: v...
-- Operating system: Window/Ubuntu/...
+- Operating system: Windows/Ubuntu/...
 - Installed by: Website installer/repository/...

 ## Example Image

-If your submission relates to a specific image format or type, please include an example image.
+(If your submission relates to a specific image format or type, please include an example image.)